hpi-swa-lab/GlyphHub/packages/FontReviewTool.package/FRTGlyphRenderer.class/README.md

 A FRTGlyphRenderer is responsible for drawing glyph information (from a UFO3 glif) onto a canvas.
 It essentially works as a cache for the ufo data necessary to render certain glyphs.
 You can request caching of data via the loadDataFor: method.
+Before trying to render, consumers of the renderer's API need to call 'canDrawImmediately' to check if all necessary data was loaded and the renderer is readay.
+Otherwise, they need to wait until all loading operations are completed.